-With COVID-19 still spreading throughout our communities, Duke Health experts are warning of a dual threat to Americans as flu season begins.
-This fall presents a unique challenge because of the overlap between the two viruses.
+A COVID-19 continues to spread through our communities, Duke Health experts are warning of a dual threat to Americans as flu season begins.
+This fall presents a challenge because of the overlap between the two viruses.
 For this reason, it’s extremely important that you get a flu vaccine this year to protect yourself.

 Unfortunately, several myths about the flu vaccine continue to persist, which discourage some people from getting it every year.
 Here, Dr. Wolfe sets the record straight about the flu vaccine and COVID-19.